gabricc/typescript-journey/01intro/TypeScriptBasics.md

 }
 ```

+The `void` type is used for functions that don't return anything.
+It's TypeScript's way of saying "this function performs an action but doesn't produce a value."

 ### Never Type
 ```typescript
 function throwError(message: string): never {
     throw new Error(message);
 }
 ```

+The `never` type represents values that never occur.
+In this case, the function never returns because it always throws an error.
+This is useful for functions that never complete normally.

 ### Object Type
 ```typescript